navgurukul/newton/dataTypes/type-conversion/user-input-type-conversion.md

 submission_type: url
 ```

-# Introduction
+## Introduction

 In this section, we want to take input from user using python.
 Then we'll also explore doing `type conversions` with that input.

 In the future, very often we will have to take some input from our users.
 To take an input in Python, we use `input`.

-Ex:-
+#### Example 1 :-

 ```python
 user_input = input("Kuch input daaliye ")